 The Pupil Premium is allocated to schools based upon the number of children from low-income families who are currently known to be eligible for free school meals or have been eligible over the last six years.
 It is also includes the number of children who have been looked after continuously for more than six months.
 The funding is provided for the specific purpose of increasing the attainment and progress of these groups of pupils.
 An additional premium is provided based upon the number of pupils who have a parent working for the armed services.
 This service premium is designed to address the emotional and social well-being of these pupils.

 Barriers to learning:

-Barriers to learning for pupils in receipt of Pupil Premium are: attendance and punctuality, speech and language acquisition, low literacy and numeracy levels, being equipped to learn and ready for school.
+Barriers to learning for pupils in receipt of Pupil Premium are: attendance and punctuality, speech and language acquisition, low literacy and numeracy levels, being equipped to learn and ready for school and parental engagement.
 In recent years many of the pupils have started school with attainment below that expected of pupils of their actual age.
 Pupils with Special Educational Needs are supported with individual education plans.

-To see how we used our Pupil Premium funding and it's impact, please see document below.
+To see how we use our Pupil Premium funding and it's impact, please see the documents below.

-Your child may be entitled to receive more funding in school if you or your family matches with ANY of the criteria below:
+Your child may be entitled to receive more funding in school if you or your family in in receipt of one or more of the qualifying benefits below:

 You can apply online or contact Nottinghamshire County Council on

 0300 500 80 80